-168th Wing Medical Group delivers medical and dental Care to Northern Mariana Islands
+168th Wing Medical Group delivers medical and dental care to Northern Mariana Islands

-Maj.
-Debra Triplehorn, 168th Medical Group physician, takes a selfie of the 168th Medical team while traveling to Saipan via military aircraft to provide medical care in the Northern Mariana Islands, June 2024.
-Operation Wellness 2024, was part of the larger IRT Program, aiming to support the Northern Mariana Islands by delivering medical services to rural populations while enhancing the training and readiness of service members.
-(Courtesy Photo)
+A medical team from the 168th Wing provided healthcare services to the Northern Mariana Islands from June 10- June 28, 2024, embarking on a mission to provide essential medical, dental, optometry, and veterinary care to the residents of Saipan, Rota, and Tinian.
+This initiative, known as Operation Wellness 2024, was part of the larger Innovative Readiness Training Program, aiming to support the Northern Mariana Islands by delivering medical services to rural populations while enhancing the training and readiness of service members.

+Lt.
+Col. Russell Pierce, 168th Medical Group physician, had the chance to go to Tinian and set up a medical clinic that included dental, ophthalmology, and medical services.

+“I connected with the Army, and we set up a clinic and took care of the Tinian people,” said Pierce.
+“A lot of hypertension and diabetes training.
+We connected with the local clinic for the continued care.”

 |Date Taken: